-We are guided by our purpose, which is to refresh the world and make a difference, and rooted in our strategy to drive net operating revenue growth and generate long-term value.
+We are guided by our purpose, which is to refresh the world and make a difference.
 Our vision for growth has three connected pillars:

 - · Loved Brands.
-We craft meaningful brands and a choice of drinks that people love and that refresh them in body and spirit. - Done Sustainably.
-We use our leadership to be part of the solution to achieve positive change in the world and to build a more sustainable future for our planet. - For A Better Shared Future.
+We craft meaningful brands and a choice of drinks that people love and enjoy and that refresh them in body and spirit. - Done Sustainably.
+We grow our business in ways that achieve positive change in the world and build a more sustainable future for our planet. - For A Better Shared Future.
 We invest to improve people's lives, from our employees to all those who touch our business system, to our investors, to the broad communities we call home.